OliverSieweke/oliversieweke/content/projects/octopus/technical-description.md

 The server runs in Node.js and the is built upon core node modules.
 The interaction with coinbase own implementation, freely inspired from the official [coinbase-node](https://github.com/coinbase/coinbase-node) library.

 The only library used is Cron to schedule some of the trading tasks.

+The trading follows very simple strategies and but is built on core node modules.
+Cron is used to schedule trading tasks.
+The code is not public.